About

 2022 [submitted in 2017].
 Universality and diversity in writing systems.
 LACUS Forum 46.1: 72–83.
 [Publisher] [PDF]

-2021 a (with Terry Joyce).
+2021 (with Terry Joyce).
 Alternative criteria for writing system typology.
 Cross-linguistic observations from the German and Japanese writing systems.
 Zeitschrift für Sprachwissenschaft 40.3 (Special Issue): 257–277.
 DOI: 10.1515/zfs-2021-2030.
 [Publisher] [PDF]

 2020 a.
 Reintroducing graphetics: The study of the materiality of writing.
 Scripta 11: 91–131.
 [PDF]